tudobieudat/githubgql/README.old.md

 * This is a single-page application (SPA) using React.

-* It uses the GitHub GraphQL API.
-It offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
+* This prototype uses the GitHub GraphQL API.
+GraphQL offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
 GraphQL lets you replace multiple REST request with a single call to fetch the data you specify.

 TLDR